adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 **Section 1**: Imports the Core extension for use in the code below.

-**Section 2**: Creates an Experience Event with an event payload that conforms to the XDM schema we set up earlier.
+**Section 2**: Creates an Experience Event with an event payload that conforms to the XDM schema set up in the earlier section.
 This event is an example of a product add.

-**Section 3**: Creates an Experience Event with an event payload that conforms to the XDM schema we set up earlier.
+**Section 3**: Creates an Experience Event with an event payload that conforms to the XDM schema set up in the earlier section.
 This event is an example of a product view.

 ### Consent for Edge extension <!-- omit in toc -->
 The [Consent for Edge](https://aep-sdks.gitbook.io/docs/foundation-extensions/consent-for-edge-network) mobile extension enables you to collect user data tracking consent preferences from your mobile app when using AEP and the Edge extension.
 The default consent settings should be set in alignment with your organization's user data privacy requirements.
 See the guide on [ingesting data using the Consents and Preferences data type](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html#ingest).